andyw8/andyw8.github.io/_posts/2022-04-09-ruby-kata-template.md

 ### Minitest

-Although Minitest is already provided as a Bundled gem with Ruby, it is included in the `Gemfile` to ensure we're on the latest version.
-(I've RSpec extensively in the past, but my current preference is Minitest).
+Although Minitest is already provided as a Bundled gem with Ruby, it's included in the `Gemfile` to ensure we're on the latest version.
+(I've used RSpec extensively in the past, but my current preference is Minitest).

 ### ActiveSupport::TestCase